chromium/chromium/tools/metrics/histograms/README.md

 ### Components

-Histograms may be associated with components, which can help make sure that histogram expiry bugs don't fall through the cracks.
+Histograms may be associated with a component, which can help make sure that histogram expiry bugs don't fall through the cracks.

+A histogram is associated with the `buganizer_public` component listed in the DIR_METADATA file adjacent to the histograms.xml file if present.

-There are two ways in which components may be associated with a histogram.
-The first and recommended way is to add a tag to a histogram or histogram suffix, e.g. <component>UI&gt;Shell</component>.
+There are two other ways in which components may be associated with a histogram.
+The first way is to add a tag containing the component ID to a histogram or histogram suffix, e.g. <component>1456399</component>.
 The second way is to specify an OWNERS file as a secondary owner for a histogram.
-If the OWNERS file has an adjacent DIR_METADATA file that contains a component, then that component is associated with the histogram.
-If there isn't a parallel DIR_METADATA file with such a component, but a parent directory has one, then the parent directory's component is used.
+If the OWNERS file has an adjacent DIR_METADATA file that contains a `buganizer_public` component, then that component is associated with the histogram.
+If there isn't a parallel DIR_METADATA file with such a component, but an ancestor directory has one, then the ancestor directory's component is used.

+If more than one component is associated with a histogram, <component> tag is favored over adjacent DIR_METADATA file and over OWNERS file.

+**Note:** For non-Chromium Issue Tracker (ChromeOS Public Tracker or internal) components, make sure uma-tools@prod.google.com has access to create and update issues.

 ### Improvement Direction
 For some histograms, an increase or a decrease in the reported values can be